Asus have a long history of releasing multiple laptops with similar traits and as a result, most potential buyers have a hard time setting them apart.

 The Zenbook UX430s are thinner and lighter than the UX410s, and that’s what leads to all the aspects that set these series apart.

-On the inside, the UX410s offer a RAM DIMM and two types of storage options, an M.2 SATA right near the battery, and a 2.5″ bay.
-The UX430s on the other hand require a larger cooling fan and heatpipe, so the RAM is soldered and there’s only enough space for the M.2 SATA storage slot.
-In other words, you can upgrade the RAM on the UX410 and UX3410 lines, but you can’t on the UX430s, plus you can add a HDD in these former models for extra storage space, while on the UX430s you’d have to rely solely on M.2 storage.
+On the inside, the UX410s offer a RAM DIMM and two types of storage options, an M.2 SATA right near the battery and a 2.5″ bay.
+The UX430s on the other hand require a larger cooling fan and wider heatpipe, so the RAM is soldered and there’s only enough space for the M.2 SATA storage slot.
+In other words, you can upgrade the RAM on the UX410 and UX3410 lines, but you can’t on the UX430s, plus you can add a 2.5″ HDD/SSD in these former models for extra storage space, while on the UX430s you’d have to rely solely on M.2 storage.

-One other side effect of the thinner profile is the fact that the UX430s run a little hotter than the UX410s with demanding loads, but even so both are perfectly fine with daily activities, where they can be comfortably use on the lap.
+One other side effect of the thinner profile is the fact that the UX430s run hotter than the UX410s with demanding loads, but even so both are perfectly fine with daily activities, where they can be comfortably use on the lap.
 On the other hand, users would have to make due with their aggressive fans, which tend to spin all the time and never quiet down, not even with the most basic tasks.
 Other laptops are able to run passively while light browsing or editing documents, but these Zenbooks cannot and that is unfortunately a common flaw of all the Zenbooks I’ve reviewed recently.

 The good news is Asus did not sacrifice the battery on the UX430s, which actually get a 50 Wh battery, as opposed to the 48 Wh battery on the other models.
 The bad news is they did have to sacrifice the IO on the UX430s to some extent, again due to the thinner profile: there’s one less USB 3.0 port and only micro-HDMI for video output.